 - Turkey is the world’s largest producer of hazelnuts;

 - Did you know how Nutella was created?
 During WWII there was a shortage of cocoa butter so Italian Pietro Ferrero tried to save some money using hazelnuts (at that time they were easily accessible).
-That’s how Giandujot was born – this was some cheaper chocolate alternative which could be cut with the knife and served on bread.
+That’s how Giandujot was born – this was some cheaper chocolate alternative that could be cut with a knife and served on bread.
 A few years later Supercrema appeared, the forerunner of today’s Nutella.
-Nutella admirers who want to know more historical facts about this sweet spread can read it at their official Nutella web page.
+Nutella admirers who want to know more historical facts about this sweet spread can read it on their official Nutella web page.

 - The hazelnut tree is an official State Nut of the US state of Oregon where, due to the excellent climatic conditions, numerous American families are involved in the production of hazelnuts;

-- Hazelnut shrub can produce hazelnuts for 50 to 70 years.
+- Hazelnut shrubs can produce hazelnuts for 50 to 70 years.